dmidnight/merkle-commitments/README.md

-# Merkle Payments Chain
+# Merkle Payments Contract

 This contract allows for offchain computation of merkle trees that contain aggregated payments.

-Merkle trees are published to IPFS by the proposer role, and validated by the validator role.
+- Offchain EIP-712 signatures and transaction metadata are published to IPFS by the Proposer role in a form that excludes the sender address.
+- The proposer constructs a merkle tree of all of the payment data, and proposes the merkle tree root to the contract along with the IPFS address of the metadata.
+- The Validator role fetches the data from IPFS, and attempts to verify all of the signatures.
+It derives the sender address from each signature and aggregates the payments when the sender has sent multiple payments to the same destination.
+Finally, it constructs a merkle tree.
+If it is successfully able to recreate the same merkle tree that was proposed, then it can validate it by calling the function of the contract.

+## Calculating offchain balances

 Deposits and withdrawals emit events that can be queried by address.
 However, the contract does not store a balance per address.